FraxFinance/frax-governance/README.md

 ![End to End Governance Process](./frxGovSwimlanes.png "End to End Governance Process")

 ## FraxGovernorAlpha
 High quorum.
-Must be set as a Module on underlying Gnosis Safes.
+Alpha's TimelockController must be set as a Module on underlying Gnosis Safes.
 It has full control over the Gnosis Safes.
 Only veFXS holders can call `propose()`.
 Alpha controls all governance parameters, including governance parameters on Omega.

 ### General Flow
 Identical to OpenZeppelin Governor.